 How much reading is required to play the game and how complex the language is.
 This doesn't include subtitles as required reading if they are fully voiced.

 No Reading: No reading is required, other than simple menus.
 The game either has no text or can communicate textual content with visuals and interactions.
 If reading isn't required because the text is voiced the All Dialogue is Voiced feature indicates this.

 Similar Games With More Accessibility Features for Reading

 If you want to play Canabalt, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Canabalt has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Canabalt, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Canabalt which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Canabalt, and offer accessibility features for Navigation:

-Canabalt has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Canabalt which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button: Can play with a single button.

 Mouse And Keyboard